anBertoli/simple-strings/docs/api.md

 ```

 ### ss_join_raw_cat
-Join an array of C strings `str` of length `n` using the provided string separator `sep` between them.
+Join an array of C strings `str` of length `n` using the provided string separator `sep` between them
-The resulting string is concatenated at the end of the provided `s` string.
-The `s` string is modified
+then concatenate this string to the provided `s` string.
+The `s` string is modified in place.
-in place and returned.

-Returns the modified string `s` if case of success or NULL if any reallocation fails.
-In case of
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
+In case of failure
-failure the ss string `s` is still valid and must be freed after use.
+the `s` string is still valid and must be freed after use.

 ```c
 ss_err ss_join_raw_cat(ss s, const char **str, int n, const char *sep);